aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 - Implemented API to manipulate themed properties of Font object.
 - Added an option to update CreatedTimeProperty upon save.
 - SaveOptions was extended with new CustomTimeZoneInfo option.
-- FindReplaceOptions class was extended with a new useful option.
+- FindReplaceOptions class was extended with a new SmartParagraphBreakReplacement option.
 - Make it possible to load documents from IStream object in COM applications.

 ## Full List of Issues Covering all Changes in this Release